caaespin/dcc-metadata-indexer/README.md

 ## Load and Query Elasticsearch

-In the query_on_merge folder, you will find a queryable document, compact_single.json and a sample query, jquery1.
-Start by running Elasticsearch, then to add the compact_single.json to your node by
+Start by running Elasticsearch, then to add the elasticsearch.jsonl to your node by

     curl -XPUT http://localhost:9200/analysis_index/_bulk?pretty --data-binary @elasticsearch.jsonl

 Then check to see if index has been created.
-(Should have five documents).

     curl 'localhost:9200/_cat/indices?v'